What is Yoga?

 All levels welcome.
 Deepen your understanding of the postures, breathing, and relaxation techniques.

 This class is designed especially for opening the hips!
-The hips are able to stretch/move in 6 different ways.
-Class will begin with the Hip Series – a simple yet powerful sequence of stretches designed to open the hips in all 6 directions – bringing flexibility and balance to the hips.
-Following the Series, we will do classical yoga postures with emphasis on the hips, as well as special stretches and unique prop work to improve flexibility even more.
+The hips are able to move in 6 different ways.
+Class will begin with the Hip Series – a simple yet powerful sequence of movements designed to open the hips in all 6 directions – bringing flexibility and balance to the hips.
+Following the Series, we will practice classical postures and creative movement with emphasis on the hips, as well as special stretches and unique prop work to improve flexibility even more.
 Let’s have a little fun.
 Come feel the joy of free and happy hips.
 All levels welcome.

-Start your day the right way - enjoy an early morning practice to get you ready for whatever is coming.
+Start your day the right way - enjoy an early morning practice to get yourself ready for day.
 This 6:00 am class draws from all styles of yoga to create a wonderful wake-up and get ready practice.
+All levels welcome!

 Known as the quiet practice, Yin Yoga targets the connective tissues of the hips, pelvis and lower spine.
 Yin postures are held for three to five minutes which gives the body an opportunity to open and release tension from deeper tissues.
 This form of yoga is a great complement to more dynamic and active practices, and is a great aid for learning to sit in meditation.